How to Clean Every Surface of Your Home With Vinegar

 White vinegar makes quick work of cleaning bathroom surfaces.
 Try our top uses for white vinegar in the bathroom, including cleaning tile surfaces.

-Toilet: To clean a toilet with vinegar, pour a cup of vinegar in the bowl.
+Toilet: Cleaning with baking soda and vinegar in the bathroom can work wonders.
+To clean a toilet with vinegar, pour a cup of vinegar in the bowl.
 Let sit overnight.
 (For tough jobs, empty the toilet water first.)
 The next morning, sprinkle with baking soda or borax; scrub, then flush.

-General bathroom cleaning: Use straight or a diluted vinegar cleaning solution to scrub away bacteria, especially around the toilet, where it can curb urine staining and odor.
+General bathroom cleaning: Use straight or a diluted vinegar cleaning solution for the bathroom to scrub away bacteria, especially around the toilet, where it can curb urine staining and odor.

-Tub or sink drain: Pour 1/2-cup distilled white vinegar around closed drain and let sit several hours.
+Tub or sink drain: To clean the area around your bathroom drain, pour 1/2-cup distilled white vinegar around closed drain and let sit several hours.
 Scrub to remove buildup.
 Drain, then rinse.

-Showerhead: Pour some white vinegar into a plastic bag, and secure it to your showerhead with a twist-tie.
+Showerhead: Cleaning a shower head with vinegar is easy.
+Pour some white vinegar into a plastic bag, and secure it to your showerhead with a twist-tie.
 Make sure there's enough vinegar so the bottom part of the showerhead is submerged.
 Leave the bag on overnight.
 Remove the next morning just before showering.

-Tile surfaces: Mix 1/2-cup white distilled vinegar with a gallon of warm water.
-Mop floors or scrub countertops with the solution and allow to air dry.
+Tile surfaces: To clean tile bathroom surfaces with vinegar, mix 1/2-cup white distilled vinegar with a gallon of warm water.
+Mop bathroom floors or scrub countertops with the solution and allow to air dry.

 Mattress disinfectant: Mix distilled white vinegar, a little rubbing alcohol, and some tea tree oil in a spray bottle.
 Lightly spritz on your mattress to help combat dust mites, mildew, and general odors.
 For a deeper clean, follow with a dusting of baking soda.
 Let dry, then vacuum.